About

 How It Works

-When you submit a Pinterest pin URL, Down4Media sends a request to a backend service that parses the pin page and extracts the direct media URLs from Pinterest's CDN.
+When you submit a Pinterest pin URL, Down4Media sends a request to a backend service that checks the pin page and identifies available media URLs.
 Those URLs are returned to your browser, which then downloads the file directly.
-The tool never re-hosts, re-encodes, or stores any Pinterest content — it is purely a routing and convenience layer.
+The tool does not operate as a public media library or claim ownership of third-party content.

 The download proxy built into Down4Media exists to avoid browser-level CORS restrictions that would otherwise prevent a direct download link from working across all browsers and devices.
-The file passes through the proxy once for the download, then the connection closes.
-Nothing is cached or stored server-side.
+The file passes through the proxy during the download request and is not stored in a Down4Media media library.

 Who It Is Built For